Agnew Crest: An eagle, issuing, regardant, proper.

 In the 1930s, Lochnaw Castle, at Leswalt in Wigtownshire, which dates from the 15th century, was purchased by Miss Del Agnew from Australia.
 Her forebear Sir James Wilson Agnew (1815-1901), was born in Ireland, educated in Glasgow and emigrated to Australia, then to Tasmania where he was elected President from 1886 to 1887.

-Places of Interest: Lochnaw Castle, Dumfries & Galloway.
-The castle was sold by the family in 1997 and is now in private ownership.
+Places of Interest: Lochnaw Castle, Leswalt, Wigtownshire.
+King David II appointed the Agnews keepers of the original castle in 1363.
+The building was captured and demolished by Archibald the Grim, Earl of Douglas in the late 1300's.
+The Agnews built a new tower house nearby in the early 1400's.
+The property was sold by the family in 1997 and is now in private ownership.
 There is a particularly striking portrait by the American artist John Singer Sargent of Lady Agnew of Lochnaw, wife of Sir Andrew Agnew of Lochnaw, 9th Baronet, which hangs in the National Gallery of Scotland.
+Cruggleton Castle, nr.
+Garlieston, Wigtownshire.
+13th-century castle which was secured by the Agnews of Lochnaw in the 1600's.
+Galdenoch Castle, nr.
+Leswalt, Wigtownshire.
+Tower House contstructed by Gilbert Agnew of Lochnaw in the mid-1500's.

 Name distribution in Scotland: Most instances of the Agnew surname occur in Ayrshire, Dumfries and Galloway (Dumfriesshire, Kirkcudbrightshire and Wigtownshire) and North and South Lanarkshire.